um-acs/acs_docs/docs/clusters/general-usage/3-connect.rst

   +----------+------------------------------+

 - **Access Details**

   - Connect via :ref:`ssh` over secure University of Miami networks.
-For graphical sessions, use :ref:`x11`.
+  - For graphical sessions, use :ref:`x11`.
-  - Requires a valid **IDSC Account**.
+  - A valid **IDSC Account** is required.